That-Dev-Girl-Archives/thatdevgirl.com/_posts/2017-08-08-manual-accessibility-testing.md

 Pull up the list of landmarks in your screen reader and test for the following things:

 1. __Landmarks exist__ <br> All content on the page must be inside of a landmark container.
 Therefore, unless there is nothing on the page, at least one landmark must exist.
-2. __Existing landmarks have roles that make sense for their content__ <br> For example, a sidebar should have a complementary role, the main content of the page should have a main role, any navigation list should have a navigation role, etc.  If this is not the case, a more appropiate landmark role should be used.
+2. __Existing landmarks have roles that make sense for their content__ <br> For example, a sidebar should have a complementary role, the main content of the page should have a main role, any navigation list should have a navigation role, etc.  If this is not the case, a more appropriate landmark role should be used.
 3. __Redundant landmarks have labels__ <br> It is OK for a unique landmark to not have a label.
 However, if there is more than one of any given landmark role on the page, all of those landmarks must have labels.
 4. __Landmark labels are unique and make sense__ <br> It doesn't help anyone to have two landmarks with the same label, especially if they are of the same role.
 Also, landmark labels should effectively describe the content inside of their landmark